duyminh1998/funko-price-scraper/README.md

 1. download repo through github
 2. `$ pip install -r requirements.txt`
 3. run funko_price_scraper.py daily to get the most recent prices
+4. (optional) run GUI.pyw as an alternative because it has a GUI and supports accessing price for specific stores rather than every store

 # to-do
-create GUI
+~~create GUI ~~

 add support for more stores

-add support for selecting which stores to check pricing
+~~add support for selecting which stores to check pricing~~

 add support for accessing pricing from older dates

 add support for analysis of price trends in the form of graphs and charts

+improve GUI